Stuttgart: Road transport

 Stuttgart is served by Autobahn A8, that runs east–west from Karlsruhe to Munich, and Autobahn A81 that runs north–south from Würzburg to Singen.
 The Autobahn A831 is a short spur entering the southern side of Stuttgart.

 Besides these Autobahns, Stuttgart is served by a large number of expressways, many of which are built to Autobahn standards, and were once intended to carry an A-number.
 Important expressways like B10, B14, B27 and B29 connect Stuttgart with its suburbs.
 Due to the hilly surroundings, there are many road tunnels in and around Stuttgart.
 There are also a number of road tunnels under intersections in the center of Stuttgart.

 Waterways

 Stuttgart has an inland port in Hedelfingen on the Neckar.

 Sport

 Football

 As in many parts of Germany, football is the most popular sport in Stuttgart which is home to 'The Reds' and 'The Blues'.
 'The Reds', VfB Stuttgart, are the most famous and popular local club.
 An established team currently playing in the German Bundesliga, VfB was founded in 1893 and has won five German titles since 1950, most recently in 1992 and 2007.
-VfB is based at the Mercedes-Benz Arena in Bad Cannstatt.
+VfB is based at the MHPArena in Bad Cannstatt.

-'The Blues', Stuttgarter Kickers, are the second most important football team.
+'The Blues', Stuttgarter Kickers, are the second most important football team; their most successful years date back to the time when young Jürgen Klinsmann started his career as forward in their team.
 They currently play in the Regionalliga Südwest (fourth division) at the smaller Gazi Stadium close to the TV tower in Degerloch.

 Other lower-division football teams are Sportfreunde Stuttgart – most famous for taking part in the Sir Thomas Lipton Trophy in 1908, considered the first World Cup – and FV Zuffenhausen.